Your todo list:

 Your opinion of this PAGE: [0 people like this page.]

 BETA PHOTO: borrowed photo shows Oyster Dome from the base.
 Th...

 This beautiful crack splits the right side of the Oyster dome top to bottom.
 There is some great climbing, it just happens to be guarded by choss and vegetation.
 Ah, the Northwest

-p2(5.10+): Wild stemming and jamming made slightly more difficult by shrubs growing the the crack.
+p2(5.10+): Wild stemming and jamming made on this steep splitter is made slightly more difficult by shrubs growing in the crack.
 Mostly #.75-3

 Build an anchor from a stance on a chockstone, as the crack widens to 4". (or run the hero pitch to the top)

 p3(5.8): Follow the dirty 3-5" crack to the upper tier and belay off a tree.

 Scramble up to the top and walk off the hiking trail.
 Also, with a 70m rope, one can rappel from the top, to the anchor at the top of pitch one.

 BETA PHOTO: Hand Drawn Topo by Jason Henrie